-Why Cloud warehousing?
+Why Cloud Warehousing?

 With cloud data warehousing, it’s very easy to adapt to dynamic changes in data volume and analytics workloads.
 Data is available immediately and at every step of modification, supporting data exploration, business intelligence, and reporting.
-There are no limitations on the number of users and data insights can be always up to date and directly accessible for everyone who needs them.
+There are no limitations on the number of users and data insights can be always up to date and directly accessible to everyone who needs them.
 Enterprises are empowered to shift their focus from systems management to analysis and operate at any scale.
 The process makes it possible to combine diverse data.

 Microsoft Azure is a cloud platform for building, deploying, and managing services and applications.
 It provides secure, reliable access to the hosted data, and it can spin up new services and geometrically scale data storage capabilities on the fly making it cheaper at the same time, offering a number of services for accomplishing the mentioned.

-Our main goal is to show how to quickly create Enterprise Data Warehouse in Microsoft Azure and load the data automatically from multiple sources located on-premises in order to improve performance, grow storage of computing resources independently, support multiple data formats, improve security and be able to monitor the entire process as well.
+Our main goal is to show how to quickly create an Enterprise Data Warehouse in Microsoft Azure and load the data automatically from multiple sources located on-premises in order to improve performance, grow storage of computing resources independently, support multiple data formats, improve security, and be able to monitor the entire process as well.
 And at the end the main goal is, of course, to use the data for analytics and reports.
 Important guidelines that we need to achieve in this particular case are:

 - Lower the financial cost for storage and computations.